↑

 There is no other way around it.

-Mastering self-care skills is crucial to leading a fulfilled and independent life.
+Mastering self-care skills is crucial for leading a fulfilled and independent life.

 These skills form the core of your daily routines and encompass a variety of self-care activities.
 Not only do they foster physical well-being, but they also enhance cognitive abilities and social interactions.